 Skip the store-bought herb blends for this easy homemade Italian Seasoning!
-It takes 2 minutes to put together using a budget-friendly mix of Italian dried herbs.
-Use it to add tremendous Italian flavors to endless dishes, like chicken, beef, vegetables, and more.
+It takes 2 minutes to put together using a budget-friendly mix of dried herbs.
+Use it to add Italian flavors to dishes like chicken, beef, vegetables, and more.

-Have you ever been in the middle of making a big pot of Sausage and Tortellini Soup or these Sheet Pan Pork Chops and Veggies only to realize you’re all out of your store-bought Italian seasoning?
-It HAS happened to me, which is why this recipe for homemade Italian Seasoning was born.
+Have you ever been in the middle of making a big pot of Sausage and Tortellini Soup or this Tuscan Ravioli only to realize you’re all out of your store-bought Italian seasoning?
+It has happened to me, which is why this recipe was born.

-It’s a quick and easy spice mix you can throw together in just 2 minutes.
-Using easy-to-find dried Italian herbs, it’s the best spice mix with delicious, versatile flavors that pair well with almost anything.
+Using easy-to-find dried herbs, this is the best spice mix with delicious flavors that pair well with almost anything.
 Best of all, it stays fresh and flavorful in your pantry for months!

 What’s in Italian Seasoning?

-- Dried basil – An aromatic and subtly sweet herb you’ll typically find fresh in pesto, tomato salads, and many other Italian meals.
+- Dried basil – A subtly sweet herb you’ll typically find fresh in pesto, tomato salads, and many other Italian meals.

-- Dried oregano – Oregano is a heartier herb with deeper earthy flavors than basil.
+- Dried oregano – Oregano has deeper earthy flavors than basil.

 - Dried marjoram – If you can’t find marjoram, use extra oregano.